rlipscombe/rabbitmq-learnings/README.md

 ## `simple_consumer_exchange`

+TODO: This actually demonstrates a "topic" exchange.
+When I try it with a "direct" exchange, it doesn't work!
+TODO: Because we bound with '#', we actually have to send with '#'.

 This sample demonstrates associating a queue with a "direct" exchange.

 If you run it as `simple_consumer_exchange the-queue the-exchange` and